 9. Look for FREEBIES

 There are so many freebies on the internet for homeschoolers!
+And yes, there is even free homeschool curriculum!
 There are websites devoted to just bringing you homeschool deals & FREEBIES, as well as Pinterest boards and Facebook groups that are for sharing FREE homeschool finds.

 Some great sites to check out for homeschool FREEBIES: